 I had and have not done anything wrong to these people, as I have not stolen their intellectual properties or violated any laws against them and their families.
-I have played by their rules in the courts and they have violated every one of them to deny me due process and procedure.
-I am not a terrorist, so all of these violations of my rights are just violations of an honest hard working American.
-Therefore, it could happen to you or your family next, and again, in light of the mortgage and banking fraud ongoing, millions of Americans are being screwed and again these are honest hard working middle class Americans, not some shoddy morally corrupt people that are being violated.
+I have played by their rules in their courts and they have violated every one of them to deny me due process and procedure.
+I am not a terrorist, so all of these violations of my rights, including invading my privacy to use against me are just violations of an honest hard working American.
+Therefore, it could happen to you or your family next, when they want your properties and again, in light of the mortgage and banking fraud ongoing, millions of Americans are realizing they too are being screwed by these same schemes.
+Again, these are honest hard working middle class Americans, not some shoddy morally corrupt people that are being violated who did anything to deserve what has happened to them.
+Again, Dick, imagine that based on Anderson’s Whistleblowing alone, as the information surfaces to the public, thousands of court cases and thousands of investigations in New York will have to be Re-examined to see if corruption was the cause of the outcome.
+There may already be millions upon millions of victims who did not even know the fix was in on their cases, or knew but did not have the means or evidence to prove it at the time and now all that changes with Anderson, all these cases may be appealable due to corruption.